 - Contextual factors – location, time, device, etc.

-The most common example of behavioral biometrics is keystroke pattern: Each person has their own speed and rhythm for typing on a keyboard, clicking a mouse, and tapping a smartphone.
+The most common example of behavioral biometrics is a keystroke pattern: Each person has their own speed and rhythm for typing on a keyboard, clicking a mouse, and tapping a smartphone.

 Continuous authentication vs MFA

-Continuous authentication is meant to fill this security gap and make user identity verification an ongoing process throughout the entire session.
+Continuous user authentication is meant to fill this security gap and make user identity verification an ongoing process throughout the entire session.
 With the help of continuous authentication, you can mitigate the risk of someone getting hold of a specific device or application after a user's identity has been confirmed and access granted.

-Machine learning and behavioral biometrics are the two main technologies that enable continuous authentication.
-Continuous authentication has the potential to become a new gold standard for IAM, but it should not be seen as a substitute for such solutions as multi-factor and secondary authentication.
+While continuous authentication has become one of the best practices for IAM, this method should not be seen as a substitute for multi-factor and secondary authentication.